-Firstly ascertain that the Beat Frequency Oscillator is set to the appropriate power supply voltage by means of the selector at the rear of the instrument and that the Remote Control plug on the front panel is firmly in its place.

-After connection to the power supply, the instrument can be switched on by the toggle switch marked "Power" on the front panel.
-The dial lights in the meter and in the frequency scale should immediately come on.
+Ascertain that the Beat Frequency Oscillator is set to the appropriate power supply voltage by means of the selector at the rear of the instrument, and after connection to the power supply, the instrument can be switched on by the toggle switch marked POWER on the front panel.
+The dial lights in the meter, and frequency scale should come on immediately.

-Fig. 5.
-Drawing of the Oscillator 1014.
+Fig. 2.1.
+Control knobs and markings of the Beat Frequency Oscillator Type 1022.